multiformats/multihash/README.md

 Multihash is a protocol for differentiating outputs from various well-established cryptographic hash functions, addressing size + encoding considerations.

 It is useful to write applications that future-proof their use of hashes, and allow multiple hash functions to coexist.
-See [this GitHub thread](https://github.com/jbenet/random-ideas/issues/1) for a longer discussion.
+See [jbenet/random-ideas#1](https://github.com/jbenet/random-ideas/issues/1) for a longer discussion.

 ## Table of Contents